pnp/prompt-pulse/README.md

 Deployment is straightforward and quick, not necessitating any premium connectors nor relying on Dataverse.

+Prompt Pulse is mobile friendly 📱and supports dark mode.

 For more information check out the [Overview](Documentation/Overview.md)

 ## Capabilities